 This reconsideration comprises two branches: scholarly research, funded by the American Battlefield Protection Program of the National Park Service, examining the contested ground, the fields of battle; and public forums, funded by the North Dakota Humanities Council, discussing the meaning and significance of the Dakota War, historically and in our lives today.

 Information on battlefield research being conducted by the center is in preparation for presentation here.
-Information on the public forums being organized by the center is given below.
+Information on public forums currently being organized by the center is given below.

 Tamara St. John (archivist, Sisseton Wahpeton Oyate), presenter